Hamtramck, Michigan: Religious and political issues

 In the 2000s, a Bengali mosque named the Al-Islah Jamee Masjid asked for permission to broadcast the adhan, the Islamic call to prayer, from loudspeakers outside of the mosque, and requested permission to do so from the city government.
 It was one of the newer mosques in Hamtramck.
 Sally Howell, author of "Competing for Muslims: New Strategies for Urban Renewal in Detroit", wrote that the request "brought to a head simmering Islamophobic sentiments" in Hamtramck.
 Muslims and interfaith activists supported the mosque.
 Some anti-Muslim activists, including some from other states including Kentucky and Ohio, participated in the controversy.
 In 2004, the city council voted unanimously to allow mosques to broadcast the adhan on public streets, making it one of a few U.S. cities to do so.
 Some individuals had objected to the allowing of the adhan due to noise concerns.

 In 2023, the Hamtramck city council approved animal slaughtering in households for Muslim religious purposes.

-On June 13, 2023, the city council introduced a resolution prohibiting the display on city property of all flags but the American flag and “nations’ flags that represent the international character of [the] City,” which many interpreted as an indirectly targeted ban of the rainbow flag on city property and sidewalks, which had previously been the source of controversy among some residents.
-Following three hours of public comment, the council passed the resolution unanimously.
+On June 13, 2023, the city council introduced a resolution prohibiting the display on city property of all flags but the U.S. flag and "nations' flags that represent the international character of [the] City", which many interpreted as an indirectly targeted ban of the rainbow flag on city property and sidewalks, which had previously generated some controversy.
+After three hours of public comment, the council passed the resolution unanimously.
 Mayor Amer Ghalib opposed displaying the pride flag, but former mayor Karen Majewski had supported displaying it.
-The council also voted to remove two commissioners of the Hamtramck Human Rights Commissioner for flying the rainbow flag.
-The move was criticized by senator Stephanie Chang, U.S. representatives Shri Thanedar and Rashida Tlaib, and Detroit mayor Mike Duggan.
+The council also voted to remove two commissioners of the Hamtramck Human Rights Commission for flying the rainbow flag.
+The move was criticized by Senator Stephanie Chang, U.S. Representatives Shri Thanedar and Rashida Tlaib, and Detroit Mayor Mike Duggan.

 In response to a decision by the city council, multiple activist groups organized into a coalition opposing the flag restrictions.
 The founding group consisted of individual activists, AntiTransphobe Detroit, Michigan General Defense Committee, and the Hamtramck Queer Alliance.
 Notable speakers at the event were Dana Nessel, Rev. Strickland, Grace of AtA, and Josh of HQA.